Sajid78612/overwatch-queue/README.md

 1) Go to release and download Zip file
 2) Extract files
-3) Open discord_token.txt and fill in discord token (Google if you don't know how)
+3) Open notify link and subscribe on phone
 4) run bot.exe
 5) Press Start and open Overwatch
 6) Enjoy :)